 Extra features on the induction burners

-The Bosch Benchmark Series is the series that offers the very impressive Flexible Cooking Zone, as mentioned above.
-On the Bosch NITP066UC and the Bosch NITP066SUC there is one Flexible Cooking Zone which can be used with one large pan or two normal size pans separately.
+You can’t read Bosch induction cooktop reviews without hearing about the very impressive Flexible Cooking Zone.
+This is available on the Bosch Benchmark Series.
+On the Bosch NITP066UC and the Bosch NITP066SUC there is one Flexible Cooking Zone.
+You can use one large pan or two normal size pans separately on this zone.
 The real advantage is that you can use one long shaped pan or griddle in this zone and it will accommodate your pan by straddling the amount of area it needs to heat the whole pan evenly.

-This is a fantastic feature if you like to cook in a long pan, or use a griddle for making gourmet sandwiches, that is rectangular-shaped.
+This is a fantastic feature for cooking in a long pan.
+It’s also great to use with a rectangular griddle for making gourmet sandwiches.

 Can I boil water even faster?